monesidn/load-n-cache/README.md

 # Load 'n' Cache
 *Read it like "Rock 'n' roll" or "Lock 'n' load"*

 This is a simple library that I initially wrote while working on a large AngularJS application.
 The goal is to make it easier to perform an async resource load and cache the result.
-It started as a simple aid to store user informations for 10 minutes but it quickly become a corner stone of the project.
+It started as a simple aid to store user information for 10 minutes but it quickly become a corner stone of the project.

-Being this useful i thought it was a pity not to make it public and available for modern javascript frameworks.
+Being this useful I thought it was a pity not to make it public and available for modern JavaScript frameworks.
 Enough said, I decided to rewrite it from scratch and make it freely available.

 ## The problem
 As any other library this one solves a common problem, load a resource, the result of a REST service for instance, and make it available for subsequent calls without calling the service again or impacting calling code.
 Check the following code as an example of what **NOT TO DO**.

 ```javascript
 var user;